 Its no doubt that everyone has heard the value in implementing Dev Ops in their organization.
-I consult with may companies trying to get on the bandwagon and get there Devs and Ops folks working together.
+I consult with a variety of companies trying to get on the bandwagon and get there Devs and Ops folks working together.
 I noticed that in everyone of these there is a team that is left out usually.
 That is the Database team.
 I am yet to here a company who vie worked with ask about database devops.
 Its a suggestion I always make and I get similar responses.
 “Our database team works fine” or “We don’t do auto deploys”.
 This is being really short sighted since the DBAs and Database devs are still part of the team and need to be included.
 So if we are going to include them what are some good practices to follow.
 I am sure, given some time, I could create a list of them.
 For now I just want to list a few important ones.

 Start treating Database as Code